David Thaw

 • Carrie Gardner, David Thaw, Sarah Churchman, M. Shannon Bradley, and Adeline Giritharan, Chameleon: Effective Honeynet Operation, Women in Cybersecurity, Mar.
 31, 2017 (Tuscon, AZ).

 • Julie Cohen, Chris Hoofnagle, William McGeveran, Paul Ohm, Joel Reidenberg, Neil Richards, and David Thaw, Information Privacy Scholars' Brief in Spokeo, Inc. v.
 Robins, No. 13-1339, Sept.
-6, 2015, available on SSRN.
+6, 2015.

 • Priscilla J. Smith, Nabiha Syed, David Thaw and Albert Wong, Brief of Yale Law School Information Society Project Scholars and Other Experts in the Law of Privacy and Technology in United States v.
 Jones, 565 U.S. 400 (2012).